 However, there must be some seigniorage for creating money for it to continue circulating as money; otherwise, if the metal is more valuable and it is economical to do so, the coins would be taken out of circulation and melted for its metal.
 For instance, in 1792, the Continental Congress's first coinage act minted both gold and silver coins.
 However, the amount of gold in the coins was more valuable as bullion than it was as coins, so little gold was sold to the mint for coinage.
 And the silver dollars at that time could be exchanged for Spanish dollars at face value.
 Since the Spanish dollars had more silver, it was profitable to exchange the American silver dollars for the Spanish dollars, which were then melted down and sold to the mint.
 Although the metal in the penny and the nickel are more valuable than the face value of the coins, it probably would not be economical to collect enough coins, melt them down, then sell the metal.

 The greatest amount of seigniorage results from the electronic creation of money, since virtually any amount of money can be created electronically at virtually no cost.

-After the economies get going, then the central banks will lower the supply of money by reversing the effects of quantitative easing, by selling government securities to their primary dealers, which decreases the dealers' reserves at the central bank, thereby reducing the supply of money to the economy.
+After the economies get going, then the central banks will lower the supply of money by reversing their procedure, by selling government securities to their primary dealers, which decreases the dealers' reserves at the central bank, thereby reducing the supply of money to the economy.
 The money supply can also be decreased by increasing reserve requirements for the banks, or by raising the discount rate, which is the interest rate that banks must pay for interbank loans.

 However, there is a limit to how much money governments can create before they hurt their economies through inflation.
 If money doesn't have a stable value, then people lose faith in it as a medium of exchange, and especially as a store of value, with dire consequences for the economy.
 This is why governments are mostly financed with taxes, even though taxes are unpopular.